 And outcasts always mourn."

 - If you read up more on the Wilde family after Oscar's arrest, it turns into a Tear Jerker.
-Constance dies, leaving her sons in the care of her family who try to bar them from seeing their father ever again.
+Constance (whom Wilde sincerely loved) dies due to inept medical care (it's not certain what made her ill, but family papers and her records indicate that she probably had multiple sclerosis, little understood at the time), leaving her sons in the care of her family who successfully bar them from seeing their father - who loved them dearly - ever again.
 The sons finding out about his death and what got him arrested.
 Cyril, Wilde's eldest son, is killed by a sniper serving in WWI.
 Wilde's youngest son, Vivian, loses his wife before he comes home from WWI... it's amazing that Vivian made it to 80 without losing his mind to grief.

 - Some of his letters to Bosie from the jail.
 Especially the third of these.